-Things like cakes, crisps, biscuits, full-sugar drinks, ghee, butter and ice-cream are high in fat, sugar or salt.
+Butter, ghee, palm oil and coconut oil are also high in fat, sugar or salt

 You do not usually need these foods or drinks in your diet, but it's OK to have them occasionally and in small amounts.
 If you eat them a lot, cut down if you can, especially if you are above a healthy weight.